 Dr. Tice had previously served as the Marcellus Central School District Superintendent of Schools since 2006.
 He also served two years as the Marcellus assistant superintendent for curriculum and instruction.

-Dr. Tice is a former high school science teacher for the Webster Central School District.
-He also worked 13 years for the Skaneateles Central School District, first as an elementary curriculum coordinator for mathematics, science, health and technology and then as the State Street School principal.
-Dr. Tice was a member of the administrative team at Skaneateles when the school district received the Governor’s Award of Excellence by the Empire State Advantage Program and two buildings earned National Blue Ribbon Schools of Excellence recognition.
+Dr. Tice also worked 13 years for the Skaneateles Central School District, first as an elementary curriculum coordinator for mathematics, science, health and technology and then as the State Street School principal.
+He was a member of the administrative team at Skaneateles when the school district received the Governor’s Award of Excellence by the Empire State Advantage Program and two buildings earned National Blue Ribbon Schools of Excellence recognition.

 Dr. Tice’s educational qualifications